top of page

 Writer's pictureDevon Noel Lee

-What To Do With Old Family Letters?
+What To Do With Old Family Letters to Preserve Family History?

 But what can you do with these old letters to help our family appreciate them more?

-The Easy Family Letter Project
+The Easy Old Family Letter Project

 The easiest preservation project publishes a series of letters in a bound book.
 You can include only digital copies of the letters or insert pictures of the letters with a transcription following each image.

-Simply, arrange the letters chronologically by the date the author wrote them.
+Arrange the letters chronologically by the date the author wrote them.

 While this project is easy, remember to add a few enhancements to make them enjoyable.

-• Or, letters written between spouses Jeremiah and Katherine Hendrick while he traveled to California during the Gold Rush.
+• Or letters written between spouses Jeremiah and Katherine Hendrick while he traveled to California during the Gold Rush.
 She cared for their young daughter in Rehoboth, Delaware.

 If you have maps, photos of the letter writers, or pictures of the places mentioned in the letters, sprinkle them between them to add more visual interest.